NoahCardoza/CaptchaHarvester/README.md

 > Solve captchas yourself without having to pay for services like 2captcha for use in automated projects.

+## use cases

+This project allows you to solve Google's V2 and V3 ReCaptchas as well as hCaptchas.
+However, since Google's V3 ReCaptchas are based on a rating system of your browser and browsing habbits, it's slightly less reliable.

-## note
+## help

-At the moment this project can be used for Google's V2 and V3 ReCaptchas and hCaptchas.
+If you need help or want to ask questions: checkout the harvesters dedicated [discord server](https://discord.gg/AAQrkhR).

 ## setup